alexfernandez/loadtest/doc/network-sockets.md

 Effective rps:       20490
 ```

+We are around **20 krps**.
-Again quite far from the 57 krps by `autocannon`.
+Again quite far from the 57 krps by `autocannon`;
+close to `ab` but it doesn't use keep-alive so the comparison is meaningless.

 ### Proof of Concept